Illewong, New South Wales: Mining village and Queen Bee Copper Mine

 Before Illewong, the area was known as Bee Mountain.
 Gold was discovered there in June 1889 and, by August 1889, there had been a minor gold rush.
-Although some prospecting continued into the early 1890s, the field did not have a large and rich gold deposit, unlike the recently-established gold mines around Wrightville.
+Although some prospecting continued into the early 1890s, the field did not have a large and rich gold deposit, unlike the recently established gold mines around Wrightville.
 In June 1902, a rich deposit of copper ore was discovered, and leases were taken out over 80 acres of land.
 The Queen Bee Copper Mining Company was established on 26 November 1903; its directors were local men from Cobar and Wrightville.
 The development of the Queen Bee mine and erection of its smelters were underway by mid 1904.
 By August 1905, the mine and smelters were well in production.
 A settlement, including a store, had developed at Bee Mountain, by the end of 1904, and a post office opened there in 1905.
 The village named Illewong was proclaimed on 18 April 1906.
-In September 1906, the existing post office, named 'Bee Mountain, was renamed Illewong.
+In September 1906, the existing post office, named Bee Mountain, was renamed Illewong.
 The village was associated with the Queen Bee Copper Mine, and to its south the Queen Bee South, amongst others in the surrounding area.
 Always a small village, Illewong could nonetheless support sporting teams, even a rifle club.
 The village had a school from April 1905 to May 1916.

-By 1907, the Queen Bee mine had "a winding engine, a vertical engine for driving rock breakers,air blowers, saw benches, etc., a 9-h.p. rock drill air-compressing plant, fitting shop, a No.5 Krupp ball mill for crushing quartz, for fettling the smelting and roasting furnaces, three reverberatory smelting furnaces, one refining furnace, brick-making plant, and a 36in. water-jacket cupola furnace, with which experiments are being made for the purpose of securing data as to the best means of dealing with the low-grade ores."By 1907, the copper price was booming, The mine in those early years was profitable, and paid dividends in 1907.
+By 1907, the Queen Bee mine had "a winding engine, a vertical engine for driving rock breakers,air blowers, saw benches, etc., a 9-h.p. rock drill air-compressing plant, fitting shop, a No.5 Krupp ball mill for crushing quartz, for fettling the smelting and roasting furnaces, three reverberatory smelting furnaces, one refining furnace, brick-making plant, and a 36in. water-jacket cupola furnace, with which experiments are being made for the purpose of securing data as to the best means of dealing with the low-grade ores."

+By 1907, the copper price was booming, The mine in those early years was profitable, and paid dividends in 1907.
 Nonetheless, the well-equipped but remote mine had its challenges.
-It was some distance from the nearest railway at Wrightville, Its copper ore grades had fallen over time, and were now mainly low-grade.
+It was some distance from the nearest railway at Wrightville, its copper ore grades had fallen over time, and were now mainly low-grade.
 The reverberatory furnaces used large amounts of wood as fuel.
 The slag from its reverberatory furnace contained around 1.5% copper, and it used the cupola furnace in experimental smelting that resulted in 0.3% copper in the slag.
 On the basis of the experiments, it had ordered a water jacket furnace, but it would need to bring coke from Wollongong, a costly proposition.
-The water jacket furnace was a success and its production rate was nearly equivalent to that of three reveberatory furnaces.
+The water jacket furnace was a success and its production rate was nearly equivalent to that of three reverberatory furnaces.